-The most popular procedures with moms—breast lift and augmentation, tummy tuck, and liposuction—do come with some limitations on physical activity during the initial weeks of recovery.
+For moms, the most popular procedures are liposuction, tummy tuck, and breast enhancement at our San Diego practice.
+And those procedures, often performed together as a mommy makeover, come with some limitations on physical activity during the initial weeks of recovery.
 But that’s no reason to postpone your new look until you’re an empty nester.
 With smart planning, your recovery can go smoothly for you and your kids.

 After any cosmetic surgery, you’ll be out of commission for at least 1 or 2 days, longer if you’ve had a tummy tuck.
 Make your early days of recovery less stressful by planning ahead.